colachg/cogentlab/INSTALL.md

 ## Q&A
 1. kubectl cannot get access to the api server ?
-   - please add the `--kubeconfig /etc/rancher/k3s/k3s.yaml` behind kubectl
+   - please add the `--kubeconfig /etc/rancher/k3s/k3s.yaml` behind kubectl.
 2. Why my thumbnail task status is always waiting ?
    - please run this command `kubectl get po |grep thumbnail-generator-task | awk '{print "kubectl delete po " $1}' |bash` in your node.
    - this is because the thumbnail-task has no readiness and liveness probe.